bmweiner/crumby/README.md

 ## Getting Started

-1. Setup WSGI Hosting Environment
+1. Setup WSGI Hosting Environment:

   There are many ways to deploy flask applications like crumby.
 Refer to the [Flask Deployment Options][flask_deployment] for several Hosted and Self-hosted options.
 At a minimum a [WSGI server][wsgi_server] environment is needed to deploy the crumby app.

-2. Install a SQL Database
+2. Install a SQL Database:

   * Install a database supported by [SQL Alchemy][sql_alchemy]
   * Install associated python database drivers (e.g. pymysql)

-3. Install Crumby
+3. Install Crumby:

   Installation will vary depending on the WSGI hosting environment selected.